emqx/MQTTX/.github/PULL_REQUEST_TEMPLATE.md

 #### Specific Instructions

-Are there any specific instructions or things that should be known prior to reviewing?
+Are there any specific instructions or things that should be known prior to review?

 #### Other information